ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 automatically use it as the default resolver meaning every time you call a resolver AyonUsdResolver will be used.

-but you have a bit more fine grain controle if you want to.
+But you have more fine grained control if you want to:

 ```py
 from pxr import Ar